Jagan Nath Azad: As Government servant

-In 1948 Azad joined the Government of India's Ministry of Labour as Editor of Employment News.
-A few months later he applied for, and secured one of the three posts of Assistant Editor (Urdu) with the Ministry of Information & Broadcasting's Publications Division.
+In 1948, Azad joined the Government of India's Ministry of Labour as Editor of Employment News.
+A few months later, he applied for, and secured one of the three posts of Assistant Editor (Urdu) with the Ministry of Information and Broadcasting's Publications Division.
 He was promoted to Information Officer (Urdu) in 1955.
-Subsequently, he served as IO (U) in the Ministry of Food & Agriculture; the Ministry of Tourism Shipping & Transport, and the Ministry of Works & Housing with a brief return to the Ministry of I & B (1964–65) and as the first Public Relations Officer in the Ministry of Home Affairs for the newly created Border Security Force.
-On promotion to Deputy Principal Information Officer, he joined the Government of India's Press Information Bureau and served in both the New Delhi & Srinagar offices.
+Subsequently, he served as IO (U) in the Ministry of Food and Agriculture; the Ministry of Tourism Shipping and Transport, and the Ministry of Works and Housing with a brief return to the Ministry of I and B (1964–65) and as the first Public Relations Officer in the Ministry of Home Affairs for the newly created Border Security Force.
+On promotion to Deputy Principal Information Officer, he joined the Government of India's Press Information Bureau and served in both the New Delhi and Srinagar offices.

-He remained in Srinagar on promotion to Director of Public Relations in 1973 and retired from the PIB & the Government Service in 1977.
+He remained in Srinagar on promotion to Director of Public Relations in 1973 and retired from the PIB and the Government Service in 1977.

 As academic

 On retirement from the Government Service in 1977, Azad accepted University of Jammu's offer of Headship of the Department of Urdu and the post of Professor at the University in Jammu.
-This posting provided him the atmosphere and the opportunity to spread his literary & academic wings.
+This posting provided him the atmosphere and the opportunity to spread his literary and academic wings.
 It is here that he produced the translation of Allama Iqbal's Javed Nama and undertook the massive task of writing Allama's biography (Roodad-e-Iqbal) in five volumes.
 Roodad-e-Iqbal, Volume I was compiled and published by Amin Banjara, a well-known writer, critic, research scholar and a close associate of Azad in 2005 and released by Begum Vimla Azad.
 Roodad-e-Iqbal, Volume II (646 pages), completed shortly before his death, is also compiled by Amin Banjara in book form and ready for publication.
 Amin Banjara is also working on Azad's Interviews and his letters.
-Unfortunately, research material & manuscripts of volumes III – V of Roodad-e-Iqbal were destroyed in the flood of 1988.
+Unfortunately, research material and manuscripts of volumes III – V of Roodad-e-Iqbal were destroyed in the flood of 1988.
 Azad found it impossible to reconstruct the lost manuscripts.
 The University honoured him with the award of Deanship of the Faculty of Oriental Learning in 1980 and Emeritus Fellowship in 1984.
 It also facilitated his literary work with the provision of accommodation and staff till his demise.

-The DLit degrees awarded by the Universities of Jammu & Kashmir to him and the 10+ books & numerous research articles written about him are testimony to Azad's impact on the literary circles of both India and Pakistan.
+The DLit degrees awarded by the Universities of Jammu and Kashmir to him and the 10+ books and numerous research articles written about him are testimony to Azad's impact on the literary circles of both India and Pakistan.